shafayat1004/Draw-IO-MCP-CSharp-Server/ideas-to-draw-from-not-blindly-follow/Prototype-details.md

    If needed, the agent could then connect this new node to an existing subnet by calling `connect_shapes` with the appropriate source and target IDs.

 4. **Export diagram (optional):** After modifications, the agent (or user) might want to see the diagram visually.
-The server supports exporting to PNG/SVG via the draw.io CLI.
+The server supports exporting to PNG/SVG via the drawio CLI.
 For example:
    ```http
    GET /mcp/resources/aws_vpc_example.drawio/export?format=png
    ```
    This will produce a PNG image of the diagram.
 The response is the image file itself (which the IDE or agent can display to the user).
-The server uses the draw.io headless mode to generate this image behind the scenes.
+The server uses the drawio headless mode to generate this image behind the scenes.

 Throughout this process, **no manual GUI steps are needed** – the LLM, through the MCP server, can manipulate the diagram structure.
 The **MCP paradigm** treats the diagram as a contextual resource and the diagram operations as tools/functions that the LLM can call autonomously ([Introduction - Model Context Protocol](https://modelcontextprotocol.io/introduction#:~:text=MCP%20is%20an%20open%20protocol,different%20data%20sources%20and%20tools)) ([A Deep Dive into Model Context Protocol Integration | by Shelwyn Corte | Mar, 2025 | Medium](https://shelwyncorte.medium.com/a-deep-dive-into-model-context-protocol-integration-3150d60c5896#:~:text=Requests%20and%20Responses%3A%20Clients%20%28e,%E2%80%9Cid%E2%80%9D%3A%201%2C%20%E2%80%9Cjsonrpc%E2%80%9D%3A%20%E2%80%9C2.0%E2%80%9D)).
 This enables advanced workflows, such as an AI-assisted network diagramming tool where the AI can add components, connect them, and keep the diagram file updated in real-time.

 ### Running the Server Locally

 For development or testing without Docker, you can run the server with the provided script.
-Ensure you have Python and the requirements installed, and a draw.io binary available:
+Ensure you have Python and the requirements installed, and a drawio binary available:
 ```bash
 # Install dependencies
 pip install -r requirements.txt